JamesZFS/JamesZFS.GitHub.io/_pages/cv.md

 * Main duties:
   - Second student author
   - Handled part of the image/voice data processing and analyzing work
-  - Tackle the gesture recognition problem with neural and tradition machine learning methods
+  - Tackled the gesture recognition problem with neural and tradition machine learning methods
   - Conducted a 20-user data collecting experiment and a 60-user evaluation experiment

 Selected Course Performance